-OK, now imagine that you’ve been through that ordeal, and now you face a deadline—in just two weeks, you have to eat enough food to get back up to your normal weight.
+OK, now try to imagine the sort of marathon physical ordeal you’d have to put yourself through in order to lose half of your body weight.
+OK, now try to imagine that you’ve been through that ordeal, and you are suddenly facing a deadline—in just two weeks, you have to eat enough food to get back up to your normal weight.

 Meet the red knot, an amazing salmon-colored shorebird that may well have the longest migration trip of any bird in the world.
 Red knots spend their summers about as far north as you can get, high up in the Arctic, and they spend their winters about as far south as you can get, down at the lower tip of South America or Australia.
 Their journey is nearly 10,000 miles long.

-As with most any good story, there are complications to report here.
-About 100 years ago, we humans began to harvest horseshoe crabs in bigger number than ever before.
+As with most any good nature story, there are complications to report here.
+About 100 years ago, we humans began to harvest horseshoe crabs in bigger numbers than ever before.
 At first, the crabs were used in fertilizer and animal feed.
 Nowadays, it’s more as bait for conch and eel pots.

 There is the scientific angle involved as well.
 The blood of horseshoe crabs contains a chemical critical to the process of testing medicines for purity.
 Many thousands of horseshoe crabs every year are caught so that they can give some blood.
 They are then returned to the wild, but estimates of how many crabs die during this process range from 5 to 30 percent.

 Bottom line: There are fewer horseshoe crabs than there used to be, though recent studies have concluded that the population is stable for now.
 Both Delaware and New Jersey now have much stricter regulations about harvesting horseshoe crabs, so hopefully the population will continue to hold steady.